Auction of Post-War & Contemporary Art on Wednesday, November 6, 2019 at 2pm

 Featuring The Marian Sulzberger Heiskell and Andrew Heiskell Collection

-Highlights Include Works by Augustin Cardenas, Helen Frankenthaler, Richard Hambleton, Robert Longo, Rodolfo Morales, Arnoldo Pomodoro, Ad Reinhardt, Bernar Venet and Herbert Zangs
+Highlights Include Works by Augustin Cardenas, Nicolas Carone, Helen Frankenthaler, Richard Hambleton, Robert Longo and Ad Reinhardt

-NEW YORK, NY -- Doyle's auction of Post-War & Contemporary Art on Wednesday, November 6, 2019 at 2pm will present important paintings and sculpture by some of the 20th and 21st centuries' most prominent artists.
-Encompassing works by American, European, Latin American and Asian artists, the sale will span artistic movements from Abstract Expressionism, Pop Art and Minimalism, moving through Fluxus and Mail Art to Street Art and works by emerging artists.
+NEW YORK, NY -- Doyle's auction of Post-War & Contemporary Art on November 6, 2019 presented important paintings and sculpture by some of the 20th and 21st centuries' most prominent artists.
+Encompassing works by American, European, Latin American and Asian artists, the sale spanned artistic movements from Abstract Expressionism, Pop Art and Minimalism, moving through Fluxus and Mail Art to Street Art and works by emerging artists.

 Ad Reinhardt (1913-1967) was always an abstract painter.
-Though he moved freely from biomorphic to geometric forms, his dedication to a purely aesthetic art making process never ceased.
-In the late 1940s Reinhardt shifted from a hard-edged style toward an expressionist brush stroke, aligning him with Jackson Pollock, Willem de Kooning and the Action Painters.
-Number Twelve, a gouache on paper created in 1949, is a strong example of this period (est. $70,000-90,000).
+Though he moved freely from biomorphic to geometric forms, his dedication to a pure aesthetic art form never ceased.
+In the late 1940s Reinhardt shifted from a hard-edged style toward an expressionist brush stroke.
+This aligned him with Jackson Pollock, Willem de Kooning and the Action Painters.
+Number Twelve, a gouache on paper created in 1949, is a strong example of this period, achieving $143,750, well over its estimate of $70,000-90,000.

 The Marian Sulzberger Heiskell and Andrew Heiskell Collection